Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 | `Reflect`           | Reflects the gradient pattern start-to-end, end-to-start, start-to-end, and so on, until the area is filled. |
 | `Repeat`            | Repeats the gradient pattern start-to-end, start-to-end, start-to-end, and so on, until the area is filled.  |

-The following example illustrates how to set radial and linear `GradientVisual`s.

 You must know the difference in the radial gradients drawn for different `Units` values.
 In the case of the `ObjectBoundingBox` value, the given radius value is treated independently in the vertical and horizontal directions.
 For non-squared visuals, the resulting gradient will look like an ellipse as shown in case 1.
 For the `UserSpace` value, the given radius is applied in all dimensions, and it will always look like concentric circles, as shown in case 2.

+The following examples illustrate how to set radial and linear `GradientVisual`:

 Case 1: The radial `GradientVisual` in the relative coordinate system:
    ```csharp